dougvdotcom/wcme14/README.md

 wcme14
 ======

-Code from presentation "Write Your First WordPress Plugin" at WordCamp Maine 2014, Aug 16, 2014
+Code from presentation "Write Your First WordPress Plugin" at WordCamp Maine 2025, May 15, 2015 and Wordcamp Maine 2014, Aug 16, 2014

 Presented by Doug Vanderweide
 https://www.dougv.com | @dougvdotcom